christian-hess-94/web-design-knowledge-base/Grid.md

 ![[Pasted image 20211206165414.png]]

-THe grid helps in adjusting the sizing and spacing of
+THe grid helps in adjusting the sizing and spacing of the various elements in a page in relation to each other.
+It's used for organizing those elements.

+In the web usually one

 ---